zoulou421/app-desktop-PyQt/app/README.md

 ![second.JPG](second.JPG)

-What you are going to learn in this finished small project:
+What you are going to learn through this unfinished project:

-How to CREATE a user interface structure.
+🚀How to CREATE a user interface structure.

-How to CREATE a MAIN WINDOW with UI in PyQt( and especially PySide6).
+🚀How to CREATE a MAIN WINDOW with UI in PyQt( and especially PySide6).

-How to CREATE  widgets.
+🚀How to CREATE  widgets.

-How to CONVERT  currencies and DISPLAY result.
+🚀How to CONVERT  currencies and DISPLAY result.

-How to DEFINE DEFAULT VALUES of widgets.
+🚀How to DEFINE DEFAULT VALUES of widgets.

-How to connect widgets with methods.
+🚀How to connect widgets with methods.

-How to Manage specific Errors using:try,except and else.
+🚀How to Manage specific Errors using:try,except and else.

-How to add CSS to change color of your app.
+🚀How to add CSS to change color of your app.

 ## Documentation